tari-project/rfcs/src/RFC-0250_Covenants.md

 // Must be different outputs
 xor(
     and(
-        // Relavant input fields preserved in subsequent output filter_fields_preserved([fields::features, fields::covenant, fields::script]),
+        // Relevant input fields preserved in subsequent output filter_fields_preserved([fields::features, fields::covenant, fields::script]),
-        // The spender must obtain the covenent for the subsequent output filter_fields_hashed_eq([fields::covenant], Hash(xxxx)),
+        // The spender must obtain the covenant for the subsequent output filter_fields_hashed_eq([fields::covenant], Hash(xxxx)),
     ),
     // The spender must obtain and submit the output that matches this hash